 - Divide waist measurement by the hip measurement.

 Ps.
 While this would not give you their weight exactly, your calculations would let you know if this person is at a higher risk for cardiovascular illnesses or not (11).
-Like the BMI ratios, the WHR has ratios as well but WHR is divided by gender and these ratios can determine your risk level of cardiovascular diseases.
+Like the BMI ranges, the WHR has ranges as well but WHR is divided by gender and these classifications can determine your risk level of cardiovascular diseases.